bonzaiferroni/bonzAI/README.md

 ## Installation
+Most of the tooling here has been taken directly from https://github.com/screepers/screeps-typescript-starter

 run `npm install` to install dependencies.

 Create a copy of `config.example.json` and rename it to `config.json`.

 Then, on the `config.json` file, change the `username` and `password` properties with your Screeps credentials.
 The `config.json` file is where you set up your development environment.
 If you want to push your code to another branch, for example.

 ## Notes